zagyvata/ACME/docs/ACME_Functional_Requirements.md

 The functional requirements cover the Editor Tool, the content management system (CMS), OCR and digitization, publishing software, e-commerce platform, paywall subsystem, CRM data analysis, and infrastructure and cost optimization.
 The requirements aim to support the creation, management, and distribution of content across print and digital platforms.

 ## 2. Editor Tool Requirements
 ### 2.1.
-User Authentication and Access Control
+User-Friendly Interface
-The Editor Tool must have user authentication and role-based access control to ensure only authorized users can access and use the tool.
+The Editor Tool must have an intuitive and user-friendly interface, making it easy for content editors to navigate and perform their tasks efficiently.

 ### 2.2.
-Intuitive User Interface
-The Editor Tool must have a clean and user-friendly interface that makes it easy for editors to navigate and use.
+Rich Text Editing
+The Editor Tool must support a comprehensive range of rich text editing features, enabling content creators to format and style text easily and efficiently.
+The Editor Tool should employ a user-friendly WYSIWYG interface, enabling content creators to visualize the final output as they create and edit their work.
+The editor should also be compatible with various devices and screen sizes, ensuring a seamless user experience across different platforms.

+#### 2.2.1.
+Text Formatting
+The tool should offer basic text formatting options, such as bold, italic, underline, strikethrough, superscript, and subscript.

+#### 2.2.2.
+Font Customization
+The tool should allow users to choose from various font types, sizes, and colors.

+#### 2.2.3.
+Paragraph Formatting
+The tool should enable users to manage paragraph alignment (left, center, right, or justify), indentation, line spacing, and bullet or numbered lists.

+#### 2.2.4.
+Hyperlinks
+Users should be able to insert, edit, and remove hyperlinks within the text.

+#### 2.2.5.
+Images and Multimedia
+The tool should support the insertion and manipulation of images, videos, and other multimedia elements, including resizing, alignment, and captioning.

+#### 2.2.6.
+Tables
+The tool should provide an intuitive interface for creating and editing tables, including the ability to add, delete, merge, and resize rows and columns.

+#### 2.2.7.
+Code Snippets
+The tool should allow users to insert and format code snippets using syntax highlighting for various programming languages.

+#### 2.2.8.
+Undo and Redo
+Users should have the ability to undo and redo their actions within the editor.

+#### 2.2.9.
+Compatibility
+The rich text editor should generate clean and standards-compliant HTML and CSS code, ensuring consistent rendering across different browsers and devices.

+#### 2.2.10.
+Extensibility
+The tool should be extensible, allowing for the integration of additional plugins and custom features as needed.

 ### 2.3.
-Rich Text Editing Capabilities
-The Editor Tool must support various styles, colors, alignments, images, videos, and other multimedia content for formatting text.
+Version Control and Collaboration
+The Editor Tool must have a built-in version control system that allows multiple editors to work simultaneously on the same content and tracks changes made by individual users.
+It should also provide the ability to revert to previous versions if necessary.

-### 2.4.
-Drafts and Version Control
+#### 2.3.
+Version Control and Collaboration
-The Editor Tool must enable editors to save drafts of articles, implement version control, and track changes to revert to previous versions when necessary.
+The Editor Tool must have a built-in version control system that allows multiple editors to work simultaneously on the same content and tracks changes made by individual users.
+It should also provide the ability to revert to previous versions if necessary.

-### 2.5.
-Collaboration Features
+#### 2.4.
+Content Organization
-The Editor Tool must allow multiple editors to collaborate on a single article in real-time, leave comments, suggestions, and feedback.
+The Editor Tool must allow content editors to organize content in a structured manner using categories, tags, or other metadata.
+It should also provide the ability to search and filter content based on these organizational elements.

-### 2.6.
-Content Scheduling and Publishing
-The Editor Tool must allow editors to schedule content for future publication, enable selective publishing for print and/or digital platforms.

-### 2.7.
-Content Categorization and Tagging
-The Editor Tool must enable editors to categorize and tag content for better organization and searchability.

-### 2.8.
-Integration with Publishing Service
+#### 2.5.
+Template Management
-The Editor Tool must seamlessly integrate with the Publishing Service for content management and distribution.
+The Editor Tool should support the creation and management of templates for different content types, ensuring consistency in design and presentation across the platform.

-### 2.9.
-Integration with Paywall Service
-The Editor Tool must allow editors to configure paywall settings for individual articles, such as access restrictions and pricing.

-### 2.10.
+#### 2.6.
 Workflow Management
-The Editor Tool must support the creation and management of custom workflows for content review and approval.
+The Editor Tool must support customizable workflows for content creation, review, approval, and publication.
+It should allow the assignment of roles and responsibilities to different users within the workflow, as well as notifications and reminders to keep the process moving efficiently.

-### 2.11.
-Accessibility
+#### 2.7.
+Content Preview and Testing
+The Editor Tool should provide the ability to preview content in different formats and devices before publication, ensuring that it looks and functions correctly across various platforms and screen sizes.

+#### 2.8.
+Content Scheduling and Expiration
+The Editor Tool must allow content editors to schedule the publication and expiration of content, ensuring that it goes live and is removed from the platform as desired.

+#### 2.9.
+SEO Optimization
+The Editor Tool should include features that help optimize content for search engines, such as the ability to add metadata, keywords, and custom URLs.

+#### 2.10.
+Accessibility Compliance
-The Editor Tool must be designed to be accessible for users with different needs and devices.
+The Editor Tool must support the creation of accessible content that complies with relevant accessibility guidelines, such as WCAG 2.1 or Section 508 standards.

 ## 3. Content Management System Requirements
 ### 3.1.
 Content Grouping